Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 Feel free to reach out if you’re interested in the human microbiome or other microbiomes in general!
 We’d be happy to direct you to additional resources.

+## Final Notes

-**Final Notes:** This week you learned about tools and technologies that enable DNA read and write.
+This week you learned about tools and technologies that enable DNA read and write.
 As part of your core bioengineering skills you should be able to describe how these technologies work.
 You also learned about the non-trivial speed of development in these technologies and the various ramifications of this development.

-Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?
+**Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?**

 ## Extra learning (100% optional):